open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

       model.test_cfg.deploy_nms_pre=300 \
 ```

-## How to evaluate ONNX models with ONNX Runtime
+## How to evaluate the exported models

-We prepare a tool `tools/deplopyment/test.py` to evaluate ONNX models with ONNX Runtime backend.
+We prepare a tool `tools/deplopyment/test.py` to evaluate ONNX models with ONNXRuntime and TensorRT.

 ### Prerequisite